GoogleCloudPlatform/community/tutorials/auto-data-tokenize/index.md

 ## Compile modules

-You need to compile all the modules to build executables for deploying the sampler and tokenize pipelines.
+You need to compile all the modules to build executables for deploying the _sample & identify_ and _bulk tokenize_ pipelines.

 ```shell script
 mvn clean generate-sources compile package